runtimeverification/mx-semantics/vmhooks/baseOps.md

 ```

 `#finishExecuteOnDestContext` takes the VM output returned from the callee, and applies to the caller's context.
+If the call is successful; outputs and logs in the VM output are merged to the caller's output and logs.
+If the result is a failure; `resolveErrorFromOutput` throws a new exception.

 ```k
     syntax InternalInstr ::= "#finishExecuteOnDestContext"